galacticoder/Qorc/README.md

 Desktop source builds are supported on x86_64 and ARM64 Linux, and x86_64 Windows.
 A normal Linux build selects native PIR, Tor, WebKitGTK, GStreamer, PipeWire, and AppImage assets for its host architecture.
-An x86_64 Linux host can also produce real ARM64 installers through the Docker ARM64 build path.
-An installed `.deb`, `.rpm`, `.AppImage`, `.msi`, or `.exe` is self-contained from the repository and does not need Node.js, pnpm, Rust, Cargo, or the build cache.

 ### Install client build dependencies